sudara/pamplejuce/README.md

 * Compile-friendliness.
 Each JUCE module is its own compilation unit.
 If you change a file in a module, only that one module needs to rebuild.
 It also means you can work on *only* the module in a separate CMake project, which is a very nice/fast life.

 Don't worry about all of this if you are new to JUCE.
 Just keep it in mind as you grow.

+### What if I need to include files not in modules and not in `/source`?

+If you have control over the files, I highly recommend taking 3 minutes to make a JUCE module — if nothing else than to wrap the code you need and make the build system nice and easy.
+See the [module API](https://github.com/juce-framework/JUCE/blob/master/docs/JUCE%20Module%20Format.md), or other JUCE modules for an example on how to do it.

+If that's not an option, you could add more directories in the `file(GLOB_RECURSE SourceFiles` line in the `CMakeLists.txt` and maybe fiddle with `source_group` to have things show up in your IDE.
+But again, I recommend sticking with JUCE modules and keeping the IDE source tree reflective of your filesystem.

+### What's the deal with BinaryData?

+Your binary data CMake target is called `Assets`.

+You need to include `BinaryData.h` to access it.

+> [!IMPORTANT]
+> You may have to configure the project (just hit build in your IDE) to build juceaide before the header will be available.

 ### What's the deal with code signing and notarization?